MichaelWarmbier/SmiteOverlay/README.md

 - Height is set to **100**
 - the URL is set to the above **URL with your username**

+## Updating the Display

+You can use OBS' interact feature to refresh the page manually OR set the **Refresh browser when scene becomes active** property and switch scenes to update.
+Display will NOT update automatically upon finishing a game.
+Information is usually up to date during the VICTORY screen.

 ## Customization

 To hide an element on the display, go to the **Custom CSS** section of the properties and add the following line with the name of the element you wish to remove: